 As is customary at the Maine Legislature, Representative Loring, as the lead sponsor of the bill, introduced the bill and provided the first testimony in support.
 Representative Loring testified that "Maine history and Maine Indian history are interwoven.
-You cannot teach one without the other."39 In the course of her work in the legislature, Representative Loring "realized that the average Maine citizen knew nothing about Maine Indian history let alone current Indian issues," and found that she was "spending much of [her] time educating and re-educating [her] legislative colleagues."40 She urged the committee to act with this imperative: "Maine Indian history needs to be taught in Maine schools."41 Representative Loring explained that too few children were taught the basic facts about Wabanaki history or the "constant" relationship between Maine and the tribes since Maine's founding, such as:
+You cannot teach one without the other."
+In the course of her work in the legislature, Representative Loring "realized that the average Maine citizen knew nothing about Maine Indian history let alone current Indian issues," and found that she was "spending much of [her] time educating and re-educating [her] legislative colleagues."40 She urged the committee to act with this imperative: "Maine Indian history needs to be taught in Maine schools."
+Representative Loring explained that too few children were taught the basic facts about Wabanaki history or the "constant" relationship between Maine and the tribes since Maine's founding, such as:

-- When Europeans came to this continent, the Wabanaki peoples already "had their own governments, our own traditions, language and culture." - "[The Wabanaki peoples] have left [a] mark on the State of Maine with names of Wabanaki origins such as Allagash, Androscoggin, Aroostook, Caribou, Carrabasset, Katahdin, Kenduskeag, Kennebunk, Norridgewock, Ogunquit, Olamon, Penobscot, Passamaquoddy, Piscataquis, Sebago, Skowhegan, and Wiscasset (just to name a few)." - "The Penobscot, Passamaquoddy, [Mi'kmaq], and Maliseet tribes played a prominent role
+- When Europeans came to this continent, the Wabanaki peoples already "had their own governments, our own traditions, language and culture." - "[The Wabanaki peoples] have left [a] mark on the State of Maine with names of Wabanaki origins such as Allagash, Androscoggin, Aroostook, Caribou, Carrabasset, Katahdin, Kenduskeag, Kennebunk, Norridgewock, Ogunquit, Olamon, Penobscot, Passamaguoddy, Piscataquis, Sebago, Skowhegan, and Wiscasset (just to name a few)." - "The Penobscot, Passamaguoddy, [Mi'kmag], and Maliseet tribes played a prominent role during the [R]evolutionary War in securing the boundaries of the State we now call Maine."

-- during the [R]evolutionary War in securing the boundaries of the State we now call Maine." - "When Maine requested to be separated from Massachusetts one of the conditions of its Statehood was to honor the obligations that Massachusetts had with the Maine tribes.
+"When Maine requested to be separated from Massachusetts one of the conditions of its Statehood was to honor the obligations that Massachusetts had with the Maine tribes.
 Since 1820 when Maine became a State ... it has had a constant relationship with the tribes."42

 Representative Loring asked the legislature to pass L.D.
-291 so that "understanding and communication through education [can] be the building blocks of a new Tribal State relationship, one that recognizes and honors the struggles and contributions of its native people."
+291 so that "understanding and communication through education [can] be the building blocks of a new Tribal State relationship, one that recognizes and honors the struggles and contributions of its native people."43

 Representative Loring's colleague,

-Passamaquoddy Tribal Representative Donald

-Soctomah, also testified in support.

-Representative Soctomah told the committee

-that he was "shocked" to learn how "little

-information" was provided "within the Maine

-school systems and in the general public

-concerning Maine Indian history, or information

-about the present day Tribal life."44 He explained

-that, when he toured schools in Maine, "children

-are surprised to learn about the rich past and

-the present situation of the Tribes in Maine."
-He

-provided a brief background about Wabanaki

-tribes that was not generally known:
+Passamaquoddy Tribal Representative Donald high glacier, which covered the State 15,000 years ago."46 Soctomah, also testified in support.
+Representative Soctomah told the committee that he was "shocked" to learn how "little THEMES FROM SUPPORTERS information" was provided "within the Maine Many spoke in support of the bill-legislators, historians, students, and members of the public. school systems and in the general public concerning Maine Indian history, or information Their testimony built on a number of the key about the present day Tribal life."44 He explained themes presented by Representative Soctomah that, when he toured schools in Maine, "children and Representative Loring. are surprised to learn about the rich past and the present situation of the Tribes in Maine."
+He The need to teach complete and accurate provided a brief background about Wabanaki history tribes that was not generally known: Rebecca Cole-Will, the curator at the Abbe